TOOLS

 Award Procedure

-After review and approval, a notice of award is prepared and processed, along with appropriate notification to the public.
-Initial award provides funds for first budget period (12 months) and Notice of Award indicates support recommended for the remainder of project period, allocation of Federal funds by budget categories, and special conditions, if any.
+After review and approval, a notice of award (NoA) is prepared and processed, along with appropriate notification to the public.
+Initial award provides funds for first budget period (12 months) and NoA indicates support provided in the initial award and the recommended funding amounts for the remainder of project period, allocation of Federal funds by budget categories, and special conditions, if any.

 Deadlines